 If a man makes a vow to the LORD, or swears an oath to bind himself by some agreement, he shall not break his word; he shall do according to all that proceeds out of his mouth.”

 b.
-He shall not break his word; he shall do according to all that proceeds out of his mouth: Because God holds us to account for the vows that we make, sometimes it is better not to make a vow.
+He shall not break his word; he shall do according to all that proceeds out of his mouth: Because God holds us to account for the vows that we make, sometimes it is better not to make a vow (Ecclesiastes 5:4-5).

 1. (3-5) A young woman under her father’s household.

-a.
-If her husband overrules her on the day that he hears it, he shall make void her vow which she took: A married woman’s vow was not taken as binding, unless ratified in some way by her husband, who had the right to overrule her.
+b.
+If her husband overrules her on the day that he hears it, he shall make void her vow which she took: If a husband objected to vows made by his wife, he had the right to overrule her.
 God considered the wife released from such disapproved vows (the LORD will release her).

 3. (9) A widow or a divorced woman is bound by her vows.